google/xls/docs_src/ir_semantics.md

 A Proc is a stateful abstraction with an arbitrarily-typed recurrent state.
 Procs can communicate with other procs via channels which (abstractly) are infinite-depth FIFOs with flow control.
-Channel communication is handled via send and receive IR operations.
+Channel communication is handled via send, receive and peek IR operations.
 Procs may invoke functions.

 TODO(meheff): 2021/11/04 Expand to include more details.